jakerohr/virtuoso-coding-exercise/README.md

 This project is a simple web application that allows users to search for artworks in the MET Museum's collection.
 It uses the MET Museum's API to fetch artwork data and display it in a list.

+## Live Demo

+You can view the live demo of the project [here](https://virtuoso-exercise-jake-rohr.netlify.app/).

 ## Installation

 1. Clone the repository: